 If you develop an unexpected medical condition, whether it’s a sickness or injury, that prevents you from working, your obligations won’t just disappear but your income will.
-You still need to pay for student loans, mortgage, support for the family and normal lifestyle expenses.
+You still need to pay for student loans, a mortgage, support for the family, and normal lifestyle expenses.
 Medical professionals are at a unique risk for this situation, especially those who specialize in procedures and interventional duties.
 This is why Disability Insurance is extremely important to be fully protected without depleting your savings account.

-Disability Insurance Available for Students, Residents and Fellows
+Disability Insurance Available for Students, Residents, and Fellows

 The Top 5 insurance carriers have special underwriting programs that allow residents and fellows to obtain a monthly benefit ranging from $5,000 during training, to $6,500 or $7,500 in their graduating year.
 You can secure coverage during training to lock in your health, age, state, etc. Although $5,000 monthly benefit may not be enough when you are making 5x your training income, obtaining a plan now will allow you to use a future increase rider to increase the benefit amount as an attending in the future, without any medical underwriting!
-At the time of increase you will just need to prove income and other long-term disability coverage you hold.
+At the time of increase, you will just need to prove income and other long-term disability coverage you hold.

 Call 973-771-9100 or request a disability insurance quote today to review the options available to you.
-At DrDisabilityQuotes.com, we have leveraged our decades worth of relationships with select carriers to delivery 10 to 30% Discounts for Residents & Fellows.
+At DrDisabilityQuotes.com, we have leveraged our decades’ worth of relationships with select carriers to deliver 10 to 30% Discounts for Residents & Fellows.
 Note you must submit your application to secure discounting prior to the 90th day after the last day of finishing your training.
 For example, if you finish residency on June 30th, you can still secure discounting if you submit an application by September 30th.

-After we send you quotes from the Top 5 insurance carriers, we will consult you on the fine detail, help you understand the differences between all the companies and answer any questions.
+After we send you quotes from the Top 5 insurance carriers, we will consult you on the fine detail, help you understand the differences between all the companies, and answer any questions.